arjitj2/DeliveryProject/README.md

 To prepare changes since last commit for a new commit: git add -A

 To commit changes: git commit -m 'NAMEOFCOMMIT'

+To push current branch to git repo (first time on each branch): git push --set-upstream origin NAMEOFBRANCH

+To push new commits on current branch to git repo: git push